 Awareness raising among international couples is an important element of the project.
 Without couples knowing that they need to act in order to make use of their party autonomy, not much effect of the toolkits can be expected.
 The information sheet is part of the awareness raising campaign, but additionally a pilot online legal wedding planner has been developed.
 This website aims not only to inform international couples of their rights and of the implications of their decisions, but also to engage them.
 It contains a checklist which couples can use to check whether they are an international couple fitting the target group of the website.
 Very basic information is provided in lay man's language.
-A case study is included which seeks to illustrate the implications that arise with respect to a specific couple as to which law is applicable.
-It also makes clear that a prior agreement by the couple.
+A case study is included which seeks to illustrate the implications that arise with respect to a specific couple depending on which law is applicable.
+It also makes clear that a prior agreement by the couple as to which law should apply can provide a more suitable solution for the couple.
 Furthermore, a simple test your knowledge quiz has been included.
 This activates people and makes them understand that they need to see a legal professional.
 The pilot website, which is yet to go live, will be further developed in order to also target informal couples.